-- Eligibility: All employers and employees within Balboa Village - Designated employee parking zone: Approximately 100 spaces in the north western portion of the Balboa Village Municipal Beach parking lot - Hours of operation: 6 AM 10 AM, Weekdays - Number of permits issued: 1 permit per employee, requiring proof of employment, photo ID, and vehicle registration information. - Permit Cost: \$50 per year, no proration - Permit Revenue: Revenue would be used to cover cost of program administration - Compliance with California Coastal Commission: While the Coastal Commission has largely focused on the creation of residential permit programs, it is possible that they may have similar issues with an employee permit program.
+- Eligibility: All employers and employees within Balboa Village - Designated employee parking zone: Approximately 100 spaces in the north western portion of the Balboa Village Municipal Beach parking lot.
+During summer weekends, reduce to 50 spaces to ensure availability for beach users. - Hours of operation: 6 AM 10 AM, everyday - Number of permits issued: 1 permit per employee, requiring proof of employment, photo ID, and vehicle registration information. - Permit Cost: \$50 per year, no proration - Permit Revenue: Revenue would be used to cover cost of program administration - Compliance with California Coastal Commission: While the Coastal Commission has largely focused on the creation of residential permit programs, it is possible that they may have similar issues with an employee permit program.
 The City should begin conversations with the Coastal Commission to determine if any regulatory issues need to be addressed.